brianhdk/integration-service/README.md

 Steps will be executed sequentially and as previously mentioned in the exact same sequence/order as they are registered.
 An async flavour _might_ be added later, _if_ there's a demand for it.

+If your _WorkItem_ implements IDisposable Integration Service will make sure to call the Dispose()-method even if methods on Steps fail or if Task.End() fails.

 ### Tasks Behaviour and Lifetime
 Tasks are _Singletons_.
 You should therefore never keep any state within the lifetime of this object.
 To ensure a nice decoupled architecture the Integration Service provides Constructor Injection for any dependency you should need in your Tasks.